cislrpi/io/README.md

 so please don't share it with others and don't commit it to your repository.
 Your applications can only communicate with each other if they use the same configuration.

-You can access the RabbitMQ CelIO object by doing `io.mq`.
+You can access the RabbitMQ CelIO object by using `io.mq`.

 #### Usage
 Publish: